harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 </script>
 ```

-The IDE support can be a little shaky as this is the new syntax in Vue 3, but it's going to be an improvement regardless.

 ### Components have "one job"

 > Every component should have one job, any code in the component that isn't achieving that job shouldn't be there.

-You should be thinking when you create a component what the scope of it will be.
-What is its purpose?
+You should be thinking when you create a component what it's one core function is.

 You can limit yourself with this mindset but it's worth keeping in mind as you go.